awsdocs/amazon-s3-userguide/doc_source/tutorial-s3-object-lambda-redact-pii.md

 When you're using Amazon S3 for shared datasets for multiple applications and users to access, it's important to restrict privileged information, such as personally identifiable information \(PII\), to only authorized entities\.
 For example, when a marketing application uses some data containing PII, it might need to first mask PII data to meet data privacy requirements\.
 Also, when an analytics application uses a production order inventory dataset, it might need to first redact customer credit card information to prevent unintended data leakage\.

 With [S3 Object Lambda](http://aws.amazon.com/s3/features/object-lambda) and a prebuilt AWS Lambda function powered by Amazon Comprehend, you can protect PII data retrieved from S3 before returning it to an application\.
-Specifically, you can use the prebuilt [Lambda function](http://aws.amazon.com/lambda/) as a redacting function and attach it to an S3 Object Lambda access point\.
-When an application \(for example, an analytics application\) sends [standard S3 GET requests](https://docs.aws.amazon.com/AmazonS3/latest/API/API_GetObject.html), these requests made through the S3 Object Lambda access point invoke the prebuilt redacting Lambda function to detect and redact PII data retrieved from an S3 bucket through a supporting S3 access point\.
-Then, the S3 Object Lambda access point returns the redacted result back to the application\.
+Specifically, you can use the prebuilt [Lambda function](http://aws.amazon.com/lambda/) as a redacting function and attach it to an S3 Object Lambda Access Point\.
+When an application \(for example, an analytics application\) sends [standard S3 GET requests](https://docs.aws.amazon.com/AmazonS3/latest/API/API_GetObject.html), these requests made through the S3 Object Lambda Access Point invoke the prebuilt redacting Lambda function to detect and redact PII data retrieved from an S3 bucket through a supporting S3 access point\.
+Then, the S3 Object Lambda Access Point returns the redacted result back to the application\.

 ![\[This is an S3 Object Lambda workflow diagram.\]](http://docs.aws.amazon.com/AmazonS3/latest/userguide/images/ol-comprehend-image-global.png)